-After an X.509 certificate has been installed into CN Series module the administrator can create supervisor and operator accounts.
+After an X.509 certificate has been installed into CS Series module the administrator can create supervisor and operator accounts.

-At this point the CN6000 Series Encryptor is able to encrypt in accordance with the configured security policy; the ENT key on the front panel is disabled; and the default factory account has been removed.
+At this point the CS Series Encryptor is able to encrypt in accordance with the configured security policy and the default factory account has been removed.

 - 6. Ensure the encryptor is in FIPS 140-2 mode (default setting) via the Senetas CM remote management applications' Management-Access tab.
-See Figure 17 for details. - Configure the security policy to enable encrypted tunnels with other CN Series modules.
+See Figure 15 for details. - 7.
+Configure the security policy to enable encrypted tunnels with other CS Series modules.

 Configuration of the security policy is network specific; refer to the User Manual for specific details.